c-blake/cligen/README.md

 `cligen` supports string-to-native conversion for most elementary Nim types (ints, floats, enums, etc.), as well as `seq`s, `set`s, `HashSet`s of them.

-### Token Matching, Rendering, Trailing Args, Required Parameters
+### CLusage: Token Match, Render, Trailing Args, Required Parameters

 `cligen`-erated parsers accept **any unambiguous prefix** for long options.
 In other words, long options can be as short as possible.
 In yet other words,